otrv4/otrv4/otrv4.md

 ### Revealing MAC Keys

 We reveal old MAC keys to provide forgeability of messages.
-Old MAC keys are keys that will no longer be used to verify the authenticity of a message.
+Old MAC keys are keys for messages that have already been received, therefore will no longer be used to verify the authenticity of a message.

 MAC keys are revealed with data messages.
 They are also revealed with heartbeat messages (data messages that encode a plaintext of zero length) if the receiver has not sent a message in a configurable amount of time.